Village: Italy

 In Italy, villages are spread throughout the country.
 No legal definition of village exists in Italian law; nonetheless, a settlement inhabited by less than 2000 people is usually described as "village".
 More often, Italian villages that are a part of a municipality are called frazione, whereas the village that hosts the municipal seat is called paese (town) or capoluogo.

+A non-profit private association of small Italian towns of strong historical and artistic interest named I Borghi più belli d'Italia (The most beautiful Villages of Italy) and affiliated to the international association The Most Beautiful Villages in the World, was created in 2001 on the initiative of the Tourism Council of the National Association of Italian Municipalities with the aim of preserving and maintaining villages of quality heritage.
+Founded to contribute to safeguarding, conserving and revitalizing small villages and municipalities, but sometimes even individual hamlets, which, being outside the main tourist circuits, they risk, despite their great value, being forgotten with consequent degradation, depopulation and abandonment.
+Its motto is Il fascino dell'Italia nascosta ("The charm of hidden Italy").
+As of November 2023, 361 villages in Italy have been listed in "The Most Beautiful Villages of Italy".

+The criteria for admission to the association meet the following requirements: integrity of the urban fabric, architectural harmony, livability of the village, artistic-historical quality of the public and private building heritage, services to the citizen as well as the payment of an annual membership fee.

+The association organizes initiatives within the villages, such as festivals, exhibitions, fetes, conferences and concerts that highlight the cultural, historical, gastronomic and linguistic heritage, involving residents, schools, and local artists.
+The club promotes numerous initiatives on the international market.
+In 2016, the association signed a global agreement with ENIT, to promote tourism in the most beautiful villages in the world.
+In 2017, the club signed an agreement with Costa Cruises for the enhancement of some villages, which are offered to cruise passengers arriving in Italian ports aboard the operator's ships.

 Spain

 In Spain, a village (pueblo) refers to a small population unit, smaller than a town (villa [an archaic term that survives only in official uses, such as the official name of Spain's capital, "la Villa de Madrid"]) and a city (ciudad), typically located in a rural environment.
 While commonly it is the smallest administrative unit (municipio), it is possible for a village to be legally composed of smaller population units in its territory.
 There is not a clear-cut distinction between villages, towns and cities in Spain, since they had been traditionally categorized according to their religious importance and their relationship with surrounding population units.